---

 if (nrow(gfw_stats) > 0) {

-# Compute annual relative loss trajectory per village (relative to 2001 baseline)
+# Compute annual relative loss trajectory per project village,

 proj_trajectory <- proj_stats %>%